 There are three statements of revenues, expenditures, and changes in fund balances on pages 21, 23, and 24.
 The statement on page 22 reconciles the differences to the Agency-wide statement of activities.
-The statement on page 23 has the budget-to-actual revenues and expenditures for the year for the general fund and helps in assessing whether the Agency raised and spent funds according to the budget plan.
-The statement on page 24 reflects the statement of revenues, expenditures, and changes in fund balances for the Legacy Crossing District Fund.
+The statements on page 23-24 have the budget-to-actual revenues and expenditures for the year for the General fund and Legacy Crossing District Fund, respectively, and help in assessing whether the Agency raised and spent funds according to the budget plan.